Best wireless earbuds Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless earbuds you can buy in 2020.

 Read the full review: Samsung Gear IconX

-These Sennheisers have a neckband design to keep them more stable, and to house the battery and Bluetooth receiver.
-This means that the battery life is an impressive 10 hours, and the earphones themselves are less bulky that a true wireless pair.
-Though for some, the neckband will be too cumbersome and chunky.
 Sound is very good indeed, with a sense of space and openness that few wireless earbuds can match.
-If you can get on with the design, these will reward you handsomely.
-And if not, check out the very similar Momentum Frees instead.
+If you can get on with the neckband design, these will reward you handsomely.
+And if not, check out the very similar Momentum Frees (above) instead.

 Read the full review: Sennheiser Momentum In-Ear Wireless

-With a marathon 20-hour battery life, these are the longest-lasting in this list by a country mile.
-They're splashproof too, and they sound great: there's enough weight, space and detail to more than justify the price.
-Its just a shame they're not as dynamic as they could be.
-But they're a comfortable, elegant pair that don't cost too much and perform well on the daily commute.
+Build quality is decent and the flexible rubber neckband is comfortable, with a built-in battery on each side to balance weight distribution.
+More importantly, they sound great: there's enough space and detail to more than justify the price.
+Its a shame they're not as dynamic as they could be these elegant buds don't cost too much and perform well on the daily commute.

 Read the full review: SoundMagic E11BT